 Inventory, lb : 0

-Ambo potatoes are an early maincrop variety, available in the mid-to-late summer months through winter.
+Ambo potatoes are available in the late summer through winter.

 Ambo potatoes, botanically classified as Solanum tuberosum ‘Ambo,’ are an Irish-bred early season variety that is considered to be a modern alternative to the king edward potato.
 A cross between the popular European variety, desiree, and the Irish variety, cara, Ambo potatoes are an all-purpose variety that was selected for their drought tolerance, resistance to disease, and high yield.

 Ambo potatoes are high in antioxidants, vitamin C and B, potassium, and thiamin

 Ambo potatoes are best suited for cooked applications such as boiling, baking, and roasting and are excellent at holding their shape.
 The skin can be left on when cooked and will provide the highest amount of nutrients.
 Ambo potatoes can be boiled and added to potato salads or a classic Niçoise salad.
 They can also be used in baked dishes such as scalloped potatoes or simply baked whole and served as a stand-alone side dish.
 Ambo potatoes pair well with crème Fraiche, wholegrain mustard, chives, and Greek yogurt.
 They will keep up to a month when stored in a dark, cool, and dry place.
 Do not wash potatoes until ready to use, as washing them will shorten storage time.

 Ambo potatoes were developed and bred at Teagasc, the Agriculture and Food Development Authority, which is one of the largest, most advanced potato breeding programs located in Ireland.
 Teagasc uses cutting-edge research and technology to create improved potato varieties that are resistant to disease and have desirable qualities that are being sought after in the market.
 The Ambo potato was one of thirty named varieties created by the Irish company for commercial markets worldwide.